loot/libloot/docs/api/sorting.rst

 things like requirement metadata that tries to load a blueprint master before another plugin, and sorting will fail if any such invalid metadata is found.

+A fourth graph is created to represent which groups must load after which other groups, with groups being added in lexicographical order and masterlist groups before userlist groups.

 Create plugin graph edges
 =========================